 The Grass Isn’t Always Greener

-Greenwashing is the deceptive practice of making a company appear more environmentally friendly than it really are.
+Greenwashing is the deceptive practice of making a company appear more environmentally friendly than it really is.
 As brands face increasing pressures to reduce their negative impact on the planet, this marketing ploy has unfortunately penetrated most industries today, including consumer tech.
 While most companies may truly desire to act more responsibly, executing can pose some major challenges.
 The good news is that new technology exists for brands to access and implement without much prohibitive costs.
 It’s now a matter of demonstrating a genuine commitment to progress, and living up to the claims.

 Few would argue that corporate sustainability goals should be encouraged.
 If a company pledges to become carbon neutral by 2030, let’s applaud.
 Especially if joined by a comprehensive, publicly shared action plan.
 Is this an example of greenwashing?
 Not exactly.
 For many large organizations, improvement takes time.
 But if the promise is genuine, it deserves widespread support.